johnjones4/JohnJonesFour.com/src/posts/2021-10-12-raspberry-pi-rocket-telemetry-flight-success.md

 ![Map from the flight](/images/rocket/oct921_map.jpg)

-Note that the decent phase of the flight lasted ... a long time.
+Note that the descent phase of the flight lasted ... a long time.
 I used too large of a chute, but I did so because I was concerned about the descent phase overall with the more powerful motor.
 For the future I'll use a smaller chute because the rocket ended up landing 410 meters from the launch location.
 (I know this exactly because the GPS chip actually worked this time.)

 ## Telemetry Tracking Updates

 ### Inboard Module

-I made several updates to the inboard module based on its performance on the first few flights.
+I made several updates to the inboard module for this flight based on its performance on the first few flights.
 Overall, those improvements were:

 * Replaced the old GPS module, which rarely found a signal with [one from Adafruit](https://www.adafruit.com/product/746).
 It uses the same serial interface, so the software didn't need to change.
 * Switched to I2C for the altimeter, which yielded a faster sampling rate.
 * Added a momentary switch to the module.
 When pressed, it gracefully stops the software and restarts it.
 This allows one to "end" the capture session safely instead of just pulling the battery.
-* A new chassis for these components, detailed below.
+* A new chassis, shown below.

 ![Assembled telemetry chassis](/images/rocket/assembled_oct9.jpg)

 ![Fusion360 render of the telemetry chassis](/images/rocket/telemetrymodule_oct9.png)

+This new chassis better braces the sensors in place, is stronger for hard landings, and it accomodates the new GPS chip and reset button.

 ### Software